jan-eten-tp/lipu-sona-pi-toki-pona/public/en/pdf/lipu-sona.typ

 = lesson 7 - prepositions
 == vocab
-/ 󱤲 mani: money, cash, savings, wealth; large domesticated animal
+/ 󱤲 mani: money, currency; thing of value, gold, investment, livestock / 󱤬 lon: real, true, existing, present \ _preposition:_ located at, located in / 󱥩 tawa: motion, e.g. walking, shaking, flight, travel \ _preposition:_ to, for, going to, from the perspective of, for the purpose of

-=== prepositions
+/ 󱥧 tan: cause, origin, reason \ _preposition:_ from, because of
-/ 󱤬 lon: located at, present at, real, true, existing / 󱥩 tawa: going to, toward; for; from the perspective of; moving / 󱥧 tan: by, from, because of; origin, cause
+/ 󱥖 sama: same, similar, alike \ _preposition:_ similar to, same as
-/ 󱥖 sama: same, similar; each other; sibling, peer, fellow; as, like / 󱤙 kepeken: to use, by means of
+/ 󱤙 kepeken: _preposition:_ using, by means of

 == lesson
 === prepositions